NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/3_pruning.rst

 Pruning and subnet search
 =========================

-The next step in pruning is to perform a search over potential subnet architectures, i.e., prune the network, to find the best subnet satisfying your deployment constraints.
+The first step in pruning is to perform a search over potential subnet architectures for your pretrained model, i.e., prune the network, to find the best subnet satisfying your deployment constraints.

 Prerequisites